mendix/m2ee-tools/doc/install-1.md

  * Mendix 3 and 4.0 use JRE 6
  * From Mendix 4.1 on it can use either JRE 6 or 7.
 Using 7 is recommended.
  * Mendix 5 requires using JRE 7
+ * Mendix 6 needs JRE 8

-When using Debian, the OpenJDK JRE is provided by the [openjdk-7-jre-headless](https://packages.debian.org/openjdk-7-jre-headless) package.
+When using Debian, the OpenJDK JRE is provided by the [openjdk-7-jre-headless](https://packages.debian.org/openjdk-7-jre-headless) or [openjdk-8-jre-headless](https://packages.debian.org/openjdk-8-jre-headless) package.

 Thanks to Oracle, OS Distributions cannot any longer redistribute the Oracle JRE.
 If you want to use the Oracle JVM, use java-package to create Debian packages of the Oracle JVM yourself.
 NEVER directly install the self-extracting .bin installer from Oracle on a Debian system.
 See the [Java](http://wiki.debian.org/Java) and [JavaPackage](http://wiki.debian.org/JavaPackage) pages in the Debian Wiki for more information.